The Latest | Election shifts the European Parliament further right

 That one seat difference did not dampen Wilders’ delight.
 “Still the very biggest winner with five more seats!” he wrote on social media platform X.

-The pro-European alliance of the social-democratic Labour Party and Green Left won the most seats, with eight — one less than in the last parliament.

-Wilders’ swept to a big victory in national elections six months ago and is in the driving seat during protracted talks with three other parties on forming a governing coalition.

-BRATISLAVA, Slovakia — The major opposition Progressive Slovakia has claimed victory in the European Parliament elections in Sloakia, topping the leftist Smer (Direction) party of populist Prime Minister Robert Fico.
+BRATISLAVA, Slovakia — The major opposition Progressive Slovakia has claimed victory in the European Parliament elections in Slovakia, topping the leftist Smer (Direction) party of populist Prime Minister Robert Fico.

 The vote took place just weeks after Fico survived an assassination attempt.